codingaddicted/magic-link-auth/README.md

 **How it works:**

-1. When a user enters its email address in the login form and submits it, the plugin generates a unique, single-use token and sends it to the user's email address in a magic link.
+1. When a user enters its email address in the login form and submits it, the plugin generates a unique token and sends it to the user's email address in a magic link.
 2. When the user clicks the magic link, the plugin verifies the token and automatically logs them in.
 3. The user is then redirected to the specified `return-url` (or the `returnUrl` query string parameter if provided).
 4. The plugin handles `HEAD` requests (commonly sent by email link scanners) to prevent token invalidation.
 These requests are ignored, and the token remains valid.
+5. Token reusability is managed according to your configuration settings:
+   - The token expires after the configured validity duration
+   - The token is deleted after reaching the maximum usage count
+   - Each use increments the usage counter

 ### Event Message Handling